 We are here to help all sexual assault survivors—whether the attack took place today or 30 years ago.
 You can call our sexual assault hotline 24 hours a day, seven days a week, 365 days a year for immediate assistance.
 Our sexual assault advocates offer free, confidential support to survivors of sexual assault throughout Northern Nevada and Eastern California communities.

 If you have been sexually assaulted, it is important to know that this is not your fault—no matter the circumstances.
-Victims of sexual assault, child sexual abuse and incest are not to blame.
+Survivors of sexual assault, child sexual abuse, and incest are not to blame.
 Only the perpetrator is at fault.

 Sexual Assault Hotline